Synod of Jerusalem (1672)

-The Synod of Jerusalem is an Eastern Orthodox synod held in 1672.
+The Synod of Jerusalem was an Eastern Orthodox synod held in 1672.
 It is also called the Synod of Bethlehem.

 The synod was convoked and presided over by Patriarch Dositheus of Jerusalem.
 The synod produced a confession referred to as the Confession of Dositheus.

 Background: Cyril Lucaris

-In 1629, a small book in Latin, attributed to Cyril Lucaris, the Patriarch of Constantinople, and commonly referred to as the Confession of Cyril Lucaris, was published in Latin at Geneva.
+In 1629, a small book in Latin, attributed to Cyril Lucaris, the Patriarch of Constantinople, and commonly referred to as the Confession of Cyril Lucaris, was published in Geneva.
 It contained an eighteen-point summary of beliefs that conformed with Calvinist teaching.
 French, English and German translations appeared in the same year.
 A Greek version called Eastern Confession of the Christian Faith appeared in Constantinople in 1631 or 1633.
 Lucaris was accused of adopting in this book Calvinistic views and asserting that Calvinism was in fact the faith of the Eastern Church.
-His E. Orthodox defenders claim that the book was a forgery.
-Cyril himself verbally denied authorship, but did not disavow it in writing.
+His Eastern Orthodox defenders claim that the book was a forgery.
+Cyril did not disavow it in writing.